Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You attempt to forcibly teleport multiple creatures into the same space.
-Each creature of your choice that you can see within range must make a CHAa Save.
+Each creature of your choice that you can see within range must make a CHA  Save.
 Each creature that fails this Save has its initiative reduced to 0, then teleports to an unoccupied space you can see within range.
 You can teleport up to two creatures that failed this Save into the same space, fusing them together into a single warped body for the next minute.
 You can fuse multiple pairs of creatures together in this way.
 While fused, creatures act on the same turn, and only one of them can use movement, use a bonus action, or take reactions in a turn.
-If the creatures cannot agree on how to use these reactions, they can make a contested CHAa check to determine which creature controls their shared body until the beginning of their next turn.
+If the creatures cannot agree on how to use these reactions, they can make a contested CHA  check to determine which creature controls their shared body until the beginning of their next turn.
 Whenever one fused creature takes damage, the creature it is fused to takes the same damage.
 At the end of each of the fused creatures’ shared turn, one of the creatures can repeat this Save, ending the effect on a success.
 When the spell ends for a creature, it is expelled into the nearest unoccupied space.
 - **Classes**: Warlock
 *(Source: CS)*